i OECD developments

 The UK focus on ensuring public access to corporate beneficial ownership information raises the issue of what information should be shown on the corporate register where the beneficial owner of a corporate entity is a trust.
 The initial suggestion was that the corporate register should show the name of the trust, the trustees and the beneficial owners of the trust.
 Ultimately, however, the argument that in practice many trusts are established to protect vulnerable beneficiaries and that publication of the names of such beneficiaries would potentially leave them at risk was accepted.
 The Regulations therefore call for the corporate register, where the beneficial owner is a trust, to show simply the names of the trustees and anyone who has the 'right to exercise, or actually exercises, significant influence or control over the activities' of the trust or company.6 The Regulations apply to all UK-incorporated companies, including limited liability partnerships, as well as to individuals who hold a UK company through an overseas holding company, and they will be obliged to register unless they hold a minority interest – in which case they will be exempted.

-In addition the UK Crown Dependencies (CDOTs), Jersey, Guernsey and the Isle of Man, have recently announced that they will voluntarily adopt public registers of beneficial owners by 2023.
+In addition, the UK Crown Dependencies (CDOTs), Jersey, Guernsey and the Isle of Man, have confirmed that they will voluntarily adopt public registers of beneficial owners by 2023.
 The CDOTs have always been fairly resistant to committing to a publicly accessible register until the requirement becomes a more mainstream global standard.
 Each jurisdiction will ensure that public access to a central register is implemented within 12 months of the EU's anti money laundering review in January 2022.

 iii EU developments